Other International Roles

 Helen Clark is President of Chatham House - The Royal Institute of International Affairs, Member of the Board of Directors of the World Leadership Alliance - Club de Madrid, and Patron of the Himalayan Trust.
-Helen Clark has most recently become a member of The Elders.
+Most recently, she has joined The Elders.

 The Elders